YangBang74/YangBang74/README.md

 ![Git](https://img.shields.io/badge/Git-F05032?style=for-the-badge&logo=git&logoColor=white)
 ![Figma](https://img.shields.io/badge/Figma-ff0000?style=for-the-badge&logo=figma&logoColor=white)

-## 🤝 Как со мной работать
+## 🤝 How I Work

-- Присылайте макет или референс
+- You send me a layout or reference
-- Рассказывайте, как будет использоваться сайт
+- Tell me how the site will be used
-- Я предложу решение, сроки и подберу сборку
+- I’ll offer a solution, timeline, and a proper setup
-- Работаю аккуратно, сдаю этапами, держу в курсе
+- I build with precision, deliver in stages, and keep you updated